fhurqaan/i3/README.md

 saveCurret.sh
 -------------

 Script will save the current workspace to the json file in the path set in the vars.inc file.
-You could use a keybinding for this, ie, F12, to capture the layout.
-For this script to work, you will need to download a program called jq...
+You could use a keybinding for this, ie, F12, to capture the layout.For this script to work, you will need to download a program called jq.
 Refer to your distribution on how to download.
 I am using slackware, so there is no... apt yam or jam... :)